GigameshGarages/EbbNet/README.md

 # Introduction
 - Money streaming represents the idea of continuous payments over a finite period of time.
-- Block Numbers indexed by Verified Delay Functions (VDF) are used as a proxy of time to continuously update balances.
+- Block Numbers are used as a proxy of time to continuously update balances.
+- Block Numbers are indexed by On-chain randomness produced by verified delay functions

 # Workflow